sdercolin/vlabeler/readme/plugin-development.md

         this.points = points // list of float values in millisecond this.extras = extras // list of string values
-        this.notes = notes // info including "done", "starred" and tag }
+        this.notes = notes // info including "done", "starred" and tag this.needSync = needSync // set true if the entry needs to be updated with the sample's length,
+                                 // typically for UTAU entries with non-negative cutoff values.
+    }
 }